MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 # [Bash](#tab/Bash)

 Example of using double quotes within a complex parameter value.
+This example is given for future reference.

 ```azurecli
 az rest --method patch \